 Effective communication is promoted within The Children's Trust.
-Many of the children/young people within the houses have non-verbal communication skills so, to ensure their thoughts and wishes are heard, we:
+Many of the children and young people have non-verbal communication skills so, to ensure their thoughts and wishes are heard, we:

-- have communication passports to provide a means for children to participate in planning and decision making; - provide opportunities for children/young people and their parents/carers are involved as much as possible in developing and reviewing their care plans; - ensure staff have been trained to competently use a wide variety of communication aids as suitable for the child's needs; and - displayed "You said/ we did" boards within all houses to capture child and parent/carer feedback.
+- have communication passports to provide a means for children to participate in planning and decision making - provide opportunities for children and young people and their parents/carers to be involved as much as possible in developing and reviewing their care plans - ensure staff have been trained to competently use a wide variety of communication aids as suitable for the child's needs

-A friends and family survey is undertaken throughout the child's placement.
-Three key questions are asked and resulted inputted to an Ipad to enable monitoring and development actions as required.
+Parents and carers are offered the opportunity to give feedback via a friends and family survey.
+Three key questions are asked and results inputted to an Ipad to enable monitoring and development actions as required.